-We received an additional 13 comments from poultry growers and agricultural associations in response to GIPSA's proposed rule.
+We received an additional 13 comments from poultry growers and Start Printed Page 51660agricultural associations in response to GIPSA's proposed rule.
 All 13 comments included the suggestion that we require that live poultry dealers obtain the tare weight of the poultry trailer immediately after unloading.
 The commenters stated that this tare weight reading could be compared to the tare weight reading taken prior to loading and would account for possible snow or ice buildup underneath the trailer and/or any maintenance work performed on the trailer before or after loading.

 Sections 201.49, 201.76, 201.82 and 201.108-1 of the current regulations do not address the number of tare weights that must be taken for each load or when tare weights must be taken.
 Because we did not propose changes to the number of tares taken for each load or the time-frame within which tares are taken, the issue raised by these comments is beyond the scope of our proposed rulemaking.
 The last sentence of proposed § 201.82(b), however, referred to the “completion of the weighing process” when describing the process of obtaining the gross load weight and not the entire weighing process for a load.
 We believe that this sentence may have led some people to believe that we were referring to the process of obtaining the net load weight.
 We will therefore clarify our requirement for “immediately” obtaining the gross weight for poultry in § 201.82(b) of the final rule to mean that the process of obtaining the gross weight must not exceed 30 minutes following arrival at the scale normally used for such weighing.
 To make clear that the last sentence of § 201.82(b) pertains only to obtaining the gross weight of loads and not the entire weighing process, GIPSA will modify this sentence in this final rule to read as set forth in the regulatory text of this rule.